hubverse-org/hubUtils/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have set 17.0.0 as the minimum version of the 'arrow' dependency.
+In this version I have set the test that requires arrow s3 support to skip if it is not available.

 ## R CMD check results